hercychang/prep-step-1/part6-data_structures/arrays_assignment.md

 Once you've accessed elements in an array, you can reassign them to new values.
 The assignment of array elements uses the same syntax as variable assignment.
-If you desire blasphemy, you can make your array of Game of Thrones characters include characters from another television show:
+If you're feeling blasphemous, you can make your array of Game of Thrones characters include characters from another television show:

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/29?lite=true"></iframe>